Skip to main contentSkip to navigationSkip to search

 in human health

-Development associated with the isolation, purification and stabilization of cod trypsin led to the Penzyme technology, which has various applications in human health.
-This barrier technology works to support the body’s own defences against viruses, irritants and microorganisms, and can be especially effective in respiratory and skin conditions.
+Development associated with the isolation, purification and stabilization of cod trypsin led to the Penzyme® technology, which can be used in products with various applications in human health.

 future